NCAR/climate-primer-water/doc/introduction.rst

     -  Resources and personnel available

-    -  Desire for study partners to explore the range of possibilities
+    -  Desire for project partners to explore the range of possibilities

     -  Complexity and particular requirements for modeling the relevant influences

-    In some cases, using a small set of climate change scenarios (such as a wet scenario and a dry scenario for long term planning for water availability) may be the most practical approach for balancing multiple futures with limited resources.
-In this way, the study can explore a range of potential future climates with relatively low impacts on its resources.
-Chapter V of this primer will explore this issue further by providing an example of how this process is carried out.
+    In some cases, using a small set of climate change scenarios (such as a wet scenario and a dry scenario for long-term planning for water availability) may be the most practical approach for balancing multiple futures with limited resources.
+In this way, the study can explore a range of potential future climates with relatively low impacts on its resources. `Chapter 5 <https://ncar.github.io/climate-primer-water/downscaling.html>`_ of this primer will explore this issue further by providing an example of how this process is carried out.

 2.2.2.
 Water Availability Assessments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~